dfelinto/blender-manual/manual/render/shader_nodes/shader/sss.rst

 Subsurface Method
    Rendering method to simulate subsurface scattering.

-   .. note:: Eevee does use not these subsurface scatter methods but instead uses an approximation.
+   .. note:: Eevee does use not support the *Random Walk* methods.

+   :Christensen-Burley:
+      An approximation to physically-based volume scattering.
+      This method is less accurate than *Random Walk* however, in some situations this method will resolve noise faster.
    :Random Walk (Fixed Radius):
       Provides accurate results for thin and curved objects.
       Random Walk uses true volumetric scattering inside the mesh,